Academic Definitions and Terminology

 Dual Degrees

 A dual degree refers to a student simultaneously completing the requirements of two distinct degree programs (such as a Bachelor of Science and a Bachelor of Arts).
-Students in dual-degree programs must fulfill all of the requirements for both majors and the general education requirements for both degrees, typically requiring more than the normal 120 credit hours.
+Students pursing dual-degree bachelors programs must fulfill all of the requirements for both majors, the general education requirements for both degrees, and a minimum of 150 credit hours.
 Dual-degree students will be awarded two separate degrees upon completion of their programs.
 Examples of dual-degree students are:

 • Students completing both a Bachelor of Arts in Psychology and a Bachelor of Science in Biology.